Next.js 13: complete guide to Server Components and the App Directory

 Don't worry, we will go through all the different types of components in the next sections.

-One important side-effect of the new app directory is that it allows us to colocate components.
+One important side effect of the new app directory is that it allows us to colocate our files.
 Since filenames are conventional, we can define any file in the app directory without these becoming pages components.
+Unlike the older pages router, we can define any type of component in the app directory without it becoming a page.

 For example, we could place our components for a specific page right in the folder where it's defined: